Squeeze

 Danica DoraKeyboards2024-

-• Squeeze has a longstanding connection to The Velvet Underground.
-They are named, facetiously, after the 1973 Velvet Underground album titled Squeeze; John Cale of VU produced their first EP and most of the first Squeeze album.
+• They have a longstanding connection to The Velvet Underground.
+They are named, facetiously, after the 1973 Velvet Underground album Squeeze; John Cale of VU produced their first EP and most of the first Squeeze album.

-• The band's 1985 album, Cosi Fan Tutti Fruitti is named for the Mozart comedic opera Cosi Fan Tutte and Little Richard's infamous song, "Tutti Frutti."
-The album contained complicated double tracked keyboard parts that were impossible to recreate on stage with only one keyboard player.
-To combat this issue, the band sought out keyboard player Jools Holland's brother, Chris, to assist in the parts.
+• The band's 1985 album, Cosi Fan Tutti Fruitti, is named for the Mozart comedic opera Cosi Fan Tutte and Little Richard's infamous song, "Tutti Frutti."
+The album contains complicated double-tracked keyboard parts that were impossible to recreate on stage with only one keyboard player.
+To combat this issue, the band sought out keyboard player Jools Holland's brother, Chris, to assist.

 • Throughout the band's history, the vast majority of songs and music have been written by Chris Difford and Glenn Tilbrook.

-• After Jools Holland left the band permanently in 1990, the band didn't immediately replace him.
-Instead, they used session players.
-One of those session players was Bruce Hornsby, who had already won two Grammy awards.
+• After Jools Holland left the band permanently in 1990, they didn't immediately replace him.
+Instead, they used session players, including Bruce Hornsby, who had already won two Grammy awards.

 • During the early days of their career, Squeeze shared the London music scene with other bands that would go on to have success, most notably Alternative TV and Dire Straits.